 As soon as you have booked your holiday get covered right away.
-This then means you are able to claim if something goes wrong months before you are due to travel as you are covered from the moment you take out the policy.
+This then means you are able to claim if something goes wrong months before you are due to travel as with most policies you are covered from the moment you take out the policy.

 6. Ensure you declare all pre-existing medical conditions

 As you add pre-existing medical conditions to an insurance policy the premium does seem to increase rapidly, however, do not be tempted to hide any conditions you have.
 This includes declaring any new medical conditions that arise before the date of travel.